Bruce Kafer: Naval career

 Returning to Australia in 1992, he took up command of HMAS Flinders, and in 1994 was appointed as a Director of the RAN Staff College.
 After another period as a Hydrographic Officer, in 1997 he took command of upon its commission into the RAN.
 Late in 2000, he returned to the Australian Hydrographic Office to begin a four-year appointment as Commander of the RAN Hydrographic, Meteorological and Oceanographic Force Element Group.

 He later served as Chief of the Combat Support Group at RAN Headquarters and then returned to Iraq to begin an appointment as Commander Task Forces 152 and 158, coalition maritime task forces which were responsible for security and interception operations in the Gulf.

 In December 2009 Kafer assumed duties as Commandant of the Australian Defence Force Academy.
 In 2011 the ADFA Skype sex-scandal occurred at ADFA, where Officer Cadets Daniel McDonald and secretly recorded video of McDonald having sex with a female cadet in the same cohort, and streamed via skype to five other cadets including Dylan Deblaquiere in another room.
 Following this, Commodore Kafer was stood down as Commandant, publicly criticised for his handling of the incident by the then Minister for Defence Stephen Smith (Australian politician).
 Rear admiral James Goldrick became acting Commandant.
-On 28 August 2013 McDonald and Deblaquiere were found guilty if 'using a carriage service in an offensive manner, and McDonald was further found guilty of 'committing an act of indecency'.
+On 28 August 2013 McDonald and Deblaquiere were found guilty of "using a carriage service in an offensive manner", and McDonald was further found guilty of "committing an act of indecency".
 A review into the incident and the actions of Kafer was ordered, which cleared him of any wrongdoing; and despite reinstating him in March 2012, Smith continued to criticise Kafer's handling of the incident.
 Kafer stayed on as Commandant until December 2013, when he was replaced by Air Commodore Alan Clements.

 He has since served as Director-General of the Australian Navy Cadets & Reserves.

 Kafer was promoted to rear admiral in December 2016 and appointed as Head of the Cadet, Reserve and Employer Support Division.